Workplace violence, harassment and other unacceptable behaviour

 - Verbal or written threats, including any expression of intent to inflict harm.

 - Harassment – any behaviour that demeans, embarrasses, humiliates, annoys, alarms or verbally abuses a person and that is known, or would be generally expected, to be unwelcome.
 This includes words, gestures, intimidation, bullying, or other inappropriate activities, including electronic communications generally disseminated.

 - Verbal abuse such as swearing, insults, and slurs.

 Procedures for Handling Complaints

-- Keep a record of incidents (dates, times, location, possible witnesses, what happened and the employees own response).
-The employee or volunteer does not have to have a record of events in order to file a complaint, but such a record can strengthen their case and assist them in remembering details over time.
+3. Keep a record of incidents (dates, times, location, possible witnesses, what happened, and the employee’s own response).
+This will assist other staff in establishing whether the banned individual is breaking their ban by returning, or whether their inappropriate behaviour is a repeat of previous instances.
+In the case of banning being conducted for individuals 18 and under, ask their name as they are leaving so that we can contact their parents.
+The employee or volunteer does not have to have a record of events in order to file a complaint in the case of being personally harrassed, but such a record can strengthen their case and assist them in remembering details over time.

 Approval Date: October 2013